mouuff/Polydictor/docs/ui-prompt-v3.md

 1. A collapsible left sidebar containing tracked markets
 2. A main analytics dashboard area for the selected market

-The design should feel inspired by modern financial dashboards, prediction markets, and crypto trading interfaces.
+The design should feel inspired by modern financial dashboards and prediction market platforms.

 Use:

 * dark mode by default
-* glassmorphism or subtle card-based styling
+* modern card-based styling
 * smooth hover states and transitions
 * rounded corners
 * soft shadows
 * clean spacing
 * responsive layout
 * modern fonts
-* color-coded metrics
+* strong visual hierarchy
 * animated chart transitions where possible

 Avoid making it look like a generic admin dashboard.